-In Chile, the Company has the option to acquire a 100% interest in the Berta Property, El Desesperado Property and Payen Property and also currently owns the Chacay Property, Llancahue Property, the Pocillas Property, the Gloria Property and the Celeste Property.
-As disclosed elsewhere in this AIF, the Company has entered into an agreement to sell the Chacay Property to Teck.
+In Chile, the Company has the option to acquire a 100% interest in the Berta Property, El Desesperado Property and Payen Property and also currently owns the Llancahue Property, the Pocillas Property, the Gloria Property and the Celeste Property.
 In Argentina, the Company has an option to acquire a 100% interest in the San Jorge Property pursuant to the Amended San Jorge Agreement.
+The Company has, in turn, granted an option over its interest in each of the Berta Property, the Payen Property and the San Jorge Property.